 Scheduling a geoprocessing tool creates a folder and several files including a Python script in the user directory %localappdata%\Esri\ArcGISPro\Geoprocessing\<your scheduled tool name>.
 You can extend the scheduled operation to include multiple geoprocessing tools by editing the Python script in the scheduled tool folder and adding more geoprocessing tools to the script.

-When scheduling a geoprocessing tool that creates an output dataset, you must decide whether you want the scheduled tool to overwrite the same output dataset every time the scheduled tool runs, or create a new output dataset each time the tool runs.
+When scheduling a geoprocessing tool that creates an output dataset, you must decide whether you want the scheduled tool to overwrite the same output dataset every time the scheduled tool runs, or create an output dataset each time the tool runs.

 - To overwrite the same output dataset every time the scheduled tool runs, use a standard dataset path in the output parameter text box, such as C:\Data\MyOutput.gdb\Output.

-- To create a new output dataset every time the scheduled tool runs, use the timestamp variable %t% in your dataset path in the output parameter text box to automatically name the output dataset based on the time the tool ran.
+- To create an output dataset every time the scheduled tool runs, use the timestamp variable %t% in your dataset path in the output parameter text box to automatically name the output dataset based on the time the tool ran.

 For example, an output dataset path such as C:\Data\MyOutput.gdb\Output_%t% can be specified, and if the tool ran on March 13, 2020, at 08:30:00 a.m., the output dataset would be created as C:\Data\MyOutput.gdb\Output_03132020083000.